adaburrows/table-web-component/README.md

 // ...
 ```

 Additionally, if you want to use React as your framework.
 Then it would be pretty simple to use [`react-store-adaptors`](https://github.com/adaburrows/react-store-adaptors) to adapt the Svelte store to your JSX/TSX component.
-Otherwise, just import the React wrapped components from `@adaburrows/table-web-component/react-table` and `@adaburrows/table-web-component/react-table-context-element`.
+Otherwise, just import the React wrapped components from `@adaburrows/table-web-component/react`.